Latest ‘Avengers: Endgame’ Trailer Scene Nearly Confirms Time Travel Theory

 With just three weeks to go until Avengers: Endgame debuts, fans are still scouring the internet to find the newest and most interesting theories for the film.
-Many of the newer theories surrounding the movie have come from the most recent trailer which was a one-minute special look clip released on March 26.
+Many of the newer theories surrounding the movie have come from the most recent trailer, which was a one-minute “special look” clip released on March 26.
 The special look contained almost entirely new footage and gave more hints at the plot than any of the trailers before it.

 One specific scene in the newest trailer might very well confirm the time travel theory that has been circulating for almost a year now.
 It’s pretty much a 99 percent certainty that the surviving heroes will time travel, but nothing can be concluded until the film premiers.
-Reddit user u/ucho750 has pushed that 99 percent close to 100 after analyzing a specific frame in the special look.
+A Reddit user has pushed that 99 percent close to 100 after analyzing a specific frame in the special look.

 The now widely shared frame is of Iron Man (Robert Downey Jr.) flying in his newest suit over a city which is speculated to be New York.
 Tony Stark can be seen flying past a brown building which narrows at the top that is noticeably on fire with smoke coming from it.
 The Reddit user is theorizing that this is the same building that’s on fire during the first Avengers film, which can be seen when Hawkeye (Jeremy Renner) is standing on top of another building firing at the Chitauri.